-Boston University's School of Medicine is seeking an experienced Grants Manager to work with the Framingham Heart Center (FHC).
+Boston University's School of Medicine is seeking a Grants Manager with 3+ years of pre-award experience to work with the Framingham Heart Center (FHC).
 The center is anchored by the esteemed Framingham Heart Study, which was founded in 1948, with the ambitious goal of identifying risk factors for heart disease.
 Today, the study remains a world-class epicenter for cutting-edge heart, brain, bone, and sleep research.

 FHC is currently home to several highly successful research faculty with a vast portfolio of sponsored activities.
 The Grants Manager will need to work closely with faculty and their research support teams to prepare research proposals, and manage award lifecycle activities such as award set-up, progress reports, carry-forward and NCE requests.
 Though the focus of this position will be on pre-award and life-cycle reporting activities, the ideal candidate will be well-versed in both pre and post award sponsored program activities.